Through The Fibro Fog

 ⭐ Why this recipe is so good

 Cozy winter lunch idea.
-Soups are always such a go-to for a healthy lunch and feel like comfort food, yet are packed with nutritious ingredients.
+Soups are always such a go-to for a hearty lunch and feel like a big comfort food hug in a bowl!

-Anti-inflammatory soup.
-We use fresh vegetables and the delicious spices of ginger, cardamom and turmeric that are so good for us!
+So many veggies and spices!
+We use fresh vegetables and the delicious spices of ginger, cardamom and turmeric for so much flavor.

-Easy vegan parsnip soup recipe.
-A very simple recipe, that's suitable for a vegan, gluten free and low histamine diet.
+Easy vegan carrot parsnip soup recipe.
+A very simple recipe that is suitable for a vegan, gluten free and low histamine diet.

 🍲 Ingredients

-individually labelled ingredients to make parsnip and ginger soup including carrot, celery, onion and spices.
+individually labelled ingredients to make carrot parsnip ginger soup including carrot, celery, onion and spices.

 All the ingredients and their quantities are set out in the recipe card below.